Optimizing Initial State of Detector Sensors in Quantum Sensor Networks: Conjectured Optimal Solution

 Let $S_l$ be the partition that minimizes $(R_l + \cos(2\theta)L_l)/(R_l + L_l)$, where $R_l$ and $L_l$ are as defined in the previous section.
 The coefficients of the optimal solution are such that their coefficient-squares are given by:

-\end{conjecture} We note the following: (i) The above conjecture optimal solution is provably optimal for $n=2$, with $T = 45$ degrees; see Eqn.~\ref{eqn:two-sol} above and~\cite{PhysRevA.qsn}. (ii) The above conjectured optimal solution yields orthogonal final states for $\theta = T$.
-In particular, it can be easily shown that the above conjectured optimal solution is the same as the solution derived in Corollary~\ref{cor:orthogonal-opt} for $\theta = T$. (iii) The proposed state in the above conjecture is a Dicke State and can be prepared deterministically by linear depth quantum circuits with no ancilla qubits~\cite{dicke_state}.
+\end{conjecture} We note the following: (i) The above conjecture optimal solution is provably optimal for $n=2$, with $T = 45$ degrees; see Eqn.~\ref{eqn:two-sol} above and~\cite{Hillery_2023}. (ii) The above conjectured optimal solution yields orthogonal final states for $\theta = T$.
+In particular, it can be easily shown that the above conjectured optimal solution is the same as the solution derived in Corollary~\ref{cor:orthogonal-opt} for $\theta = T$. (iii) The proposed state in the above conjecture is a Dicke State in the basis made up of $\ket{u_{-}}$ and $\ket{u_{+}}$.
+Dicke states can be prepared deterministically by linear depth quantum circuits in a single quantum computer~\cite{dicke_state}, \magentaa{and be prepared in a distributed quantum network as well~\cite{dickestate_distributed}}.
 We now show that the above conjecture can be proved with the help of the following simpler conjecture.

-\para{Proving Symmetry of Coefficients.} Based on the intuition behind the above Conjecture~\ref{conj:opt}, one way to prove it would be to prove symmetry of coefficients---i.e., an existence of an optimal solution wherein the coefficient-squares in any $S_k$ are equal.
+\para{Proving Symmetry of Coefficients.} Based on the intuition behind the above Conjecture~\ref{conj:opt}, one way to prove it would be to prove the symmetry of coefficients---i.e., the existence of an optimal solution wherein the coefficient-squares in any $S_k$ are equal.
 Proving symmetry of coefficients directly seems very challenging, but we believe that the below conjecture (which implies symmetry of coefficients, as shown in Theorem~\ref{thm:final}) is likely more tractable.
 Also, {\em the below Conjecture has been verified to hold true in our empirical study (see \S\ref{sec:sim})}.

-\begin{conjecture} For a given $U$. consider two initial states $\ket{\psi} = \sum\limits_j \psi_j \ket{j}$ and $\ket{\psi'} = \sum\limits_j \psi'_j \ket{j}$ such that (i) they are two unequal coefficient-squares, i.e., for some $j$, $|\psi_j|^2 \neq |\psi'_j|^2$, and (ii) they have the same objective function value, i.e., $P(\ket{\psi}, U) = P(\ket{\psi'}, U)$.
+\begin{conjecture} For a given $U$, consider two initial states $\ket{\psi} = \sum\limits_j \psi_j \ket{j}$ and $\ket{\psi'} = \sum\limits_j \psi'_j \ket{j}$ such that (i) they are two unequal coefficient-squares, i.e., for some $j$, $|\psi_j|^2 \neq |\psi'_j|^2$, and (ii) they have the same objective function value, i.e., $P(\ket{\psi}, U) = P(\ket{\psi'}, U)$.
 We claim that the ``average'' state given by

 has a lower objective function value, i.e., $P(\ket{\psi_{avg}}, U) < P(\ket{\psi'}, U)$. \end{conjecture}